FB pixel

 Seek immediate medical attention

-Even if you don’t need an ambulance, visit a doctor as soon as possible to document any injuries sustained.
+Even if you don’t need an ambulance, visit a doctor as soon as possible in College Park to document any injuries sustained.
 This protects both your health and your legal claim.
+Prompt medical attention will also help build your case if you later file a personal injury lawsuit or insurance claim related to the rear-end accident.

 Dealing with Insurance Companies